podo-gec/fungani/README.md

 - [Python ≥ 3.9]
 - [BLAST+ executables]
+- [R ≥ 4.0] (optional)

+Standalone Blast programs can be installed on all platforms from the NCBI website, or with [conda] on Linux and macOS systems.

+To use the R backend, please ensure that the `ggplot2` and `patchwork` packages are installed system-wide.
+Alternatively, you could use `renv` or conda to manage a shared virtual environment for both programs.

 Python packages are managed using [Poetry].
 External packages will be installed automatically in a virtual environment when building the project.
 Currently,